If you are in a rush, read this first

 I found that…

-…of the top-10 highest-growth R&D topics across “ML tackling climate change”, 8 are directly relevant to electricity systems.
+- …of the top-10 highest-growth R&D topics across “machine learning tackling climate change”, 8 are directly relevant to electricity systems.

 If you have a bit more time on your hands, continue here